AdamKyle/flare/resources/info/npcs/section-1.md

 This npc is responsible for taking kingdoms from players who have not walked their kingdoms in at least 5 days.

 They will hold the kingdom and allow other players to attack or take the kingdom via a command.

+Should a character delete their account, all their kingdoms are handed to the NPC who holds the kingdoms.

+If no one takes these kingdoms with in five days of the NPC being given or taking the kingdom, the kingdom will crumble into ruins, freeing up the space for another player, maybe a new player, to settle a new kingdom.

 ## Quest NPC